openstack/openstack-manuals/doc/cli-reference/source/senlin.rst

 ``-m <ID>, --marker <ID>``
   Only return actions that appear after the given node ID.

+``-g, --global-project``
+  Whether actions from all projects should be listed.
+  Default to False.
+Setting this to True may demand for an admin privilege.

 ``-F, --full-id``
   Print full IDs in list.